The Mind of the Millennial Video Viewer

 - Ownership, use, and connectivity of net-enabled video devices;

-- Subscription to and use of digital video services, both traditional and over-the-top;
+- Subscription to and use of video services delivered via legacy and broadband networks;

-- Appeal of various new broadband TV services.
+- The appeal of new and soon-to-emerge TV and video services.

 To receive additional information about this project, please complete the form below.